5. Hidden Markov Models#

 \[Z_{t+1}^{[i]} = {R_{t+1}^{[i]}}'\beta^{[i]} + U_{t+1}^{[i]}\]

-To deduce the recursive updating conditioned on \(\zeta\), we observe the both the date \(t\) prior distribution and the date \(t+1\) conditional density for \(Y_{t+1}\) are normal.
-After multiplication the two terms inside the exponential have two terms involving \(\beta\) are
+To deduce the recursive updating conditioned on \(\zeta\), we observe that both the date \(t\) prior distribution and the date \(t+1\) conditional density for \(Y_{t+1}\) are normal.
+After multiplication, the terms inside the exponential involving \(\beta\) are

 where